Hyperidea of the Internet of Things (IoT)

 • "there is water"

-Finally, I secured 2nd place in Hyperidea of the Internet of Things (IoT).
-I was also awarded a grant to develop my project further and it was a great opportunity for me to enhance my design for my thesis. about 5 months later, I've defended my B.Sc. thesis with the same name and but a more robust design.
+Finally, I secured 2nd place in the Hyperidea Internet of Things (IoT) competition.
+I was also awarded a grant to further develop my project, which provided an excellent opportunity to refine my design for my thesis.
+About five months later, I successfully defended my B.Sc. thesis, presenting the same project but with a more robust and improved design.